UWrc/UWrc.github.io/docs/data-commons/olmo_mix_1124.md

 ```

 ## How to access?
-The path to all data files on `klone` is `/data/olmo-mix-1124`.
-To load the files into a single dataset, first clone the [OLMo Github repo](https://github.com/allenai/OLMo/) and follow the instructions for setting it up.
-Then, modify the URLs in the `data` section of the config file you wish to use (e.g., `configs/official-1124/OLMo2-7B-stage1.yaml`) to point to the files located on `klone` (this should just require replacing `http://olmo-data.org` with `/data/olmo-mix-1124`).
+The path to all data files on `tillicum` is `/gpfs/datasets/olmo-mix-1124`.
+To load the files into a single dataset, first clone the [<ins>**OLMo Github repo**</ins>](https://github.com/allenai/OLMo/) and follow the instructions for setting it up.
+Then, modify the URLs in the `data` section of the config file you wish to use (e.g., `configs/official-1124/OLMo2-7B-stage1.yaml`) to point to the files located on `tillicum` (this should just require replacing `http://olmo-data.org` with `/gpfs/datasets/olmo-mix-1124`).
 Finally, you can load the dataset with the following Python code:

 ```python
 from olmo.config import TrainConfig